Vojteech/07-year-in-review/index.md

 I want to keep in my next 365 days and in my life.
 So I feel like I´m still in the exploring phase, I´m still trying to figure out everything.
 Which means my last year feels pretty average.
 I was trying to survive the normal days and at the same time thinking about the future days and how to make them as enjoyable as possible.

+Looking at it, review of my year is pretty short.
+Which makes sence when I think about it.
+Nothing big happened and it was a loading stage.
+So I am grateful that in those 365 days I enjoyed my last semester and that I managed to make those decisions.